 Kinkaku-ji, the famed “Golden Pavilion,” is Kyoto’s most iconic sight.
-It’s well with a visit, just try to pick a time when the crowds aren’t there.
+It’s well worth a visit, just try to pick a time when the crowds aren’t there.

 Rising above its reflecting pond like an apparition, the golden hall of Kinkaku-ji is Kyoto’s most impressive sight, especially if you’re there on the four or five days per year when it’s covered in snow.
 The only problem is, as you might guess, that it’s almost always packed with visitors.
 For these reason, we recommend going just after it opens, just after it closes and, if possible on a Monday morning.
 Whatever you do, avoid the place on holidays, when it will simply be too busy to enjoy.